Is the data telling you it’s time to upskill?

 How to choose?

 If you’re leaning more towards data science, you should take a look at RMIT Online’s Master of Data Science Strategy and Leadership.
-With a grounding in the basic skills of data science, this course will enable you to speak the language of data with the proficiency of leadership.
+With a grounding in the basic skills of data science, this course will enable you to speak the language of data, connect leadership with the data team, and drive business results.

 For pure business analytics, RMIT Online’s Graduate Certificate of Business Analytics has been built from the ground up to give you and your organisation a competitive advantage quicker.
 With a solid base in data science, this is the first qualification of its kind that offers a distinctly business approach to analytics.